alyssahammonds/hackutd/README.md

-# Project Name :octocat:
+# Goldman's MarketMinds 💸
+Hackathon project made for Goldman Sachs sponsored challenge.

-Team Members: Alyssa Hammonds, Roman (Gabe) Chavez, Ricardo (Rico) Boone, Lucas Vidal
+Team members: Alyssa Hammonds, Roman (Gabe) Chavez, Ricardo (Rico) Boone, Lucas Vidal

 ## Project Description
+Goldman's Marketmind is a cutting-edge financial analytics project designed to revolutionize stock market predictions and investment strategies.
+Leveraging the power of web scraping and advanced Artificial Intelligence/Machine Learning (AI/ML) algorithms, this project aims to provide investors with invaluable insights to make informed decisions in the volatile world of finance.

-## Tech Stack
+## Tech Stack :octocat:
 **Frontend:**
 - React
 - Tailwind
 - Chart.js

+**Backend:**
+- Java
+- Api's ... fill this out later
-## How to Compile
+## How to Compile 💻
 *Note: You will need Node.js installed*

 In your terminal, run: